 In March 2010, the Indian government published a notification titled "Ensuring Security and Safety before Purchase of Telecommunications Equipment from Foreign Companies" and published regulations on procurement of telecommunications equipment in India for the purpose of ensuring security in information and telecommunications.
-The content of the regulations was partially relaxed in May 2011, but Indian carriers are obligated to obtain network security approvals from inspection authorities in India when purchasing telecommunications equipment from foreign6 telecommunications equipment manufacturers.
-The date of implementation for this system was scheduled for July 2014 but it was postponed many times thereafter.
-However, details regarding the measures such as security requirements are not clear.
+The content of the regulations was partially relaxed in May 2011, but Indian carriers were obligated to obtain network security approvals from inspection authorities in India when purchasing telecommunications equipment from foreign telecommunications equipment manufacturers.